How to Use the Guide

 To give your item to an individual, try posting on Facebook’s Buy Nothing Bainbridge or Free on the Rock or on craigslist or Freecycle.

-Full or Partially-full Cans: If you can’t use up the product, take to Kitsap County Household Hazardous Waste Collection Facility for free disposal.
+Full or Partially-full Cans: If you can’t use up the product or give away, take to Kitsap County Household Hazardous Waste Collection Facility for free disposal.
+They may put it in their Reuse Shop.
 Visit the facility website for hours and instructions for using this facility.

 Rethink: